New EnglandFarm Guide

 When is sunflower season in Vermont?

 Vermont sunflower and flower-field visits often peak in August and September.
-Cooler locations and staggered plantings can shift timing, so check the farm's latest bloom notes before driving.
+Cooler locations and staggered plantings can shift timing, so use the farm's latest bloom notes for current timing.

 Do sunflower farms require tickets?